ATBGames/Privacy-Policy/index.md

 Provide you a different level or quality of the App, Suggest that you may receive a different price or rate for services or a different level or quality of the App.
 How to exercise my rights
-If you wish to use any of the rights described below, you may contact us at any time by emailing us at ATBGames@outlook.de
+If you wish to use any of the rights described below, you may contact us at any time by emailing us at atbgames@outlook.de.

 Mandatory verification: We will need to verify your identity before processing your request.
 However, because you cannot create an account with the App, and you do not provide us with any information directly, we only collect information automatically, we may use limited verification methods.
 To verify your identity, we will generally require the matching data in our systems to the information we can process when you are making a request.
 In certain circumstances, we may decline the request, mainly where we are unable to verify your identity, for example, if you disable cookies, changed the device you used to access the App or you already requested us to delete your personal data.